 At every Discovery phase, we hear from our clients: “This is a good question we need to think through.”
 At every Discovery phase, we hear from our team: “Here is an idea!
 Let’s solve it in the next way…”.
 Discovery is a powerful synergy since everybody works together as a team ready to deliver value.

 Profound customer analysis and market research during this service help startups build the right solution with the right technology tools.
 Also, the Discovery phase ends with creating a clear project plan including the estimated budget and time.

 Learn more about how to validate your startup business idea

 The Discovery phase is an intensive research period before development.
 The stage of discovery usually takes from 1 to 2 weeks or several months for large-scale projects.
 Solution Vision and Scope Document will be compiled at the end of the process and will include:

-Along with the main outcomes which are solution vision and scope document, we want to note that the value of this stage also includes:
+Along with the main outcomes which are the solution vision and scope document, we want to note that the value of this stage also includes:

 The business Analyst’s role is vital for software projects.
 Responsibilities of business analyst during the discovery phase will cover:

 If the project manager has to build the product right, the business analyst has to verify we are building the right product.
 Firstly, the BA specialist analyzes business needs and then identifies whether the solution archives business goals.
 The expertise and skills of business analysts reach broad horizons.
 They should know which techniques will suit a particular business case.
 Business analysis will aim at targeting various data sources to extract the most useful insights.
 Experts will use the following tools and methodologies to visualize data and present results in an understandable format to the client:

 - Use Cases (how users interact with the developed software)

 - User Stories (how the functionality works to satisfy the end-user)